 P&G classifies its extensive brand portfolio across five broad product categories, namely: 1) Beauty; 2) Grooming; 3) Health Care; 4) Fabric Care and Home Care; and, 5) Baby, Feminine & Family Care.
 In this note, we talk about key trends that could impact P&G’s business briefly.

-We have a $70 price estimate for P&G’s stock, about 10% lower than its market price.
-We will update our model after the upcoming results are announced.
+We currently have a $70 price estimate for P&G’s stock, about 16% lower than its current market price.

 P&G Plans to Trim Portfolio as Consumer Spending Starts Recovery

 The sheer size of its brand portfolio has been an issue for P&G in terms of sales growth.
 The company’s top 70 t0 80 brands make up about 90% of net sales and over 95% of net profit, with the remaining 120 to 130 brands contributing a minimalistic 10% to net sales for the company.
 However, declining consumer spending in developed markets after the economic crash, combined with inflationary pressures in emerging economies created a weak sales environment globally for consumer goods companies, resulting in a greater emphasis on bottom line through cost savings.
 The higher emphasis on its earnings growth has led to a deferral in shedding underperforming brands for P&G.

 In this regard, P&G has planned an ambitious five-year plan lasting until fiscal year 2016 and expects to cumulatively save about $10 billion in cost of goods sold, marketing expenses and non-manufacturing related overhead.
 It saved $1.2 billion in cost of goods sold in FY2013 and delivered on its earlier guidance of saving $1.6 billion in cost of goods sold in FY2014.
 However, more recently, the company announced its intention to shed close to 100 brands that have minimal contributions to P&G’s top line in a bid to accelerate sales growth in the improving global economy.